DanteAlabastro/Cipher/README.md

-#  Blaise de Vigenére Cipher
+#  Blaise de Vigenère Cipher
-Cipher.py is a standalone Python creation of the [Vigenére cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher).
+Cipher.py is a standalone Python creation of the [Vigenère cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher).
 It can be downloaded and ran in a Python 3 console.

 ## Summary: